Begonia

 Begonia ferox These interesting plants have a slowly creeping habit and produce green leaves covered in dark green to black-red spines called bullae.
 Flowers appear from January through May, followed by fruits in April through July.
 Blooms are pinkish yellow, and fruit is red to green.
 These plants are considered rare and are sought-after by many collectors.
 Native to rainforest understory environments in China. |

 Begonia foliosa (Fern-Leaved Begonia) This plant is native to Colombia and Venezuela, and takes a shrubby form.
 Foliage is green and somewhat drooping, and stems are succulent.
 Flowers produced are white.
 Variety Begonia foliosa miniata has white flowers.
-Hardy down to 0 degrees Fahrenheit, and will require some protection from cold. |
+Hardy down to 0 degrees Fahrenheit, and will require some protection from cold.
+Individual plants reach up to 3.3 feet tall. |

 Begonia fuchsioides (Fuchsia Begonia) This species is native to Ecuador, Colombia, and Venezuela.
 These small shrubs reach about 2 feet tall and have dark green leaves with red margins.
 Flowers are red, blooming in pendulous clusters in spring and summertime.
 These plants have a spilling, weeping habit and are beautiful in containers. |